Desktop Controls Explained

 - Options → Troubleshooting Info: This contains information that is useful for troubleshooting any issues with Freedom.
 When contacting support, you may be asked to send this information.

-- Options → Advanced → Block Everything: (Mac only) If selected, all network connectivity (ie. streaming, syncing, wifi printing, email programs, chat programs, etc.) is blocked during sessions that include the "Block All Websites" filter. **Please note that "Block All Websites" needs to be included in your sessions for this to work.**
+- Options → Advanced → Block Everything: If selected, all network connectivity (ie. streaming, syncing, wifi printing, email programs, chat programs, etc.) is blocked during sessions that include the "Block All Websites" filter. **Please note that "Block All Websites" needs to be included in your sessions for this to work.**

-- Options → Advanced → Kill Blocked Apps: (Mac only) If selected, blocked desktop apps will be force quit instead of hidden.
+- Options → Advanced → Kill Blocked Apps: If selected, blocked desktop apps will be force quit instead of hidden.
 Please use with caution, as quitting may potentially cause unsaved work (email drafts, etc.) to be lost.

 - Manage Website Exceptions: This is where you add the URLs for the sites you want to allow.
-For more information on this feature, please see Mac Website Exceptions or Windows Website Exceptions.
+For more information on this feature, please see Mac Website Exceptions

 - Enable Website Exceptions: Website exceptions will only work when you have this selected.